-As always, when releasing a Top 10 list, we want to focus on the pros and cons of campus competitions and we have been openly critical of these in the past.
-For example, this Instagram post covers our complicated feelings about recycling competitions.
-We are aware that competitions often don’t incentivize the types of system change we need to turn the tide on the ever-growing production of single-use disposable plastics and the demands that the latest IPCC report places on all of us to build systems that effectively reduce consumption at the systemic level.
+As always, when releasing a Top 10 list, we want to focus on the pros and cons of campus competitions.
+We are aware that competitions often don’t incentivize the types of system change we need to turn the tide on the ever-growing production of single-use disposable plastics and the demands to build systems that effectively reduce consumption at the systemic level.
 Campuses often use competition platforms that don’t call for systemic changes as a method of greenwashing their overall sustainability efforts by highlighting an objectively small accomplishment in the grand scheme of their overall sustainability efforts.
-However, We believe that PLAN’s new assessment framework focuses on systemic impacts.
+However, we believe that PLAN’s assessment framework focuses on systemic impacts.
 Without further ado, read on for profiles of this year's Top 10 Zero Waste Campuses!

 Note: If you are interested in Atlas Zero Waste Certification but find the cost to be a prohibitive factor, we want to hear from you!
 Please submit a request to our Movement Building Fund, also linked in the Certification Application Form.